 Take one more step and concretize your story.

-What types of individuals does your organization target?
 Create a verbal picture of one such individual.
 Then plug this character into your formula:

 You’re no longer speaking ideas.
 You’re making your employee’s contribution real.